 This course will focus on U.S. and national asylum law and procedure, international refugee protection law and procedure, and significant debates regarding these topics.
 Students will become familiar with the process involving USCIS, US ICE, Immigration Courts, the Board of Immigration Appeals, and the federal courts of review.
-This course counts toward completion of the Upper Division Writing Requirement.
+This course counts toward completion of the Upper-Division Writing Requirement as a scholarly writing course.